Lumen fidei: Subject

-According to Francis X. Rocca, "Pope Francis' first encyclical, Lumen Fidei ('The Light of Faith'), is a celebration of Christian faith as the guiding light of a 'successful and fruitful life', inspiring social action as well as devotion to God, and illuminating 'every aspect of human existence', including philosophy and the natural sciences."
+According to Francis X. Rocca, the encyclical is a celebration of Christian faith as the guiding light of a 'successful and fruitful life', inspiring social action as well as devotion to God, and illuminating 'every aspect of human existence', including philosophy and the natural sciences."

 The encyclical focuses on faith and completes what his predecessor Pope Benedict XVI had previously written about charity and hope, the other two theological virtues, in his encyclicals Deus caritas est and Spe Salvi.
 Francis worked from a first draft completed by Benedict before his resignation and makes the authorship clear: "These considerations on faith – in continuity with all that the Church's magisterium has pronounced on this theological virtue – are meant to supplement what Benedict XVI had written in his encyclical letters on charity and hope.
 He himself had almost completed a first draft of an encyclical on faith.
 For this I am deeply grateful to him, and as his brother in Christ I have taken up his fine work and added a few contributions of my own."

 It is divided into four chapters, with an introduction and a conclusion.
 The encyclical traces the history of the faith of the Church (from the call of God to Abraham and the people of Israel, to the resurrection of Jesus), discusses the relationship between reason and faith, the Church's role in the transmission of the faith, and the role faith plays in the building of societies in search of the common good.
 The text concludes with a prayer to the Virgin Mary, who is presented as a model of faith.